mistakelly/alx-low_level_programming/README.md

-this is a repo for c-programming
+read me for static libraries